BAUDOTlab/scDataPipeline/README.md

 ### Filling the parameter files

-There is two types of parameter files: [name] for single datasets and [name2] for combined datasets.
+There is two types of parameter files: **globalParameters_MODEL_single.toml** for single datasets and **globalParameters_MODEL_combined.toml** for combined datasets.
 Note that in both case, the file must have the exact value of `DATASET` in its name.

 #### Regarding the paths